igordejanovic/parglare/docs/handling_errors.md

-When parglare encounters a situation in which no SHIFT or REDUCE operation could be performed it will report an error by raising an instance of `parglare.ParseError` class.
+When parglare encounters a situation in which no SHIFT or REDUCE operation could be performed it will report an error by raising an instance of `parglare.SyntaxError` class.

-`ParseError` has the following attributes:
+`SyntaxError` has the following attributes:

 - **location** - an instance of the [Location class](./common.md#location-class)
   with information of the span of the error.